Let's look at a few California laws that could have a big impact on any personal injury settlement or lawsuit after an accident.

 "The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness."

 Here's a look at a few California laws that set limitations on the amounts (or types) of damages that are recoverable in personal injury cases.

 No non-economic pain and suffering damages for uninsured drivers.
 California law prevents most uninsured drivers from recovering "non-economic" damages after a car accident, even if the other driver is completely at fault for the accident.

-Non-economic damages include compensation for things like pain and suffering (this is typically the largest category of non-economic compensation), disfigurement, physical impairment, and inconvenience.
+Non-economic damages include compensation for things like pain and suffering (this is typically the largest category of non-economic compensation), scarring, emotional distress, and inconvenience.

 Cap on non-economic damages in medical malpractice cases.
 Another key California law that places a limit on certain kinds of damages is the Medical Injury Compensation Reform Act (MICRA), which places a $250,000 cap on non-economic damages in medical malpractice cases.
 California Civil Code section 3333.2.

 If you'd like more information on California's personal injury laws, feel free to do a little legal research of your own.
 You might want to start with California Civil Code section 1714, which provides the statutory basis for negligence-based injury actions in that state, declaring in part that "Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person."

 For information tailored to your situation, you might want to discuss your potential case with a personal injury lawyer.